nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ---

 - Run your commands directly on the command line before wrapping it up in a Snakemake rule
-- First do a dryrun with the `-n` flag to check the Snakemake structure is set up correctly
+- First do a dryrun with the `--dryrun` flag to check the Snakemake structure is set up correctly
 - Work iteratively (get each rule working before moving onto the next)
 - File paths are relative to the Snakefile
 - Run your workflow from where your Snakefile is